In January 2022, I became the editor and publisher of the Circle of Love audio magazine for the blind.

 I’ve been blessed with a little usable vision all my life, but for all practical purposes, I’m blind.
 As someone who is not totally blind but definitely not sighted, I know what it means to walk in two worlds.

 My wife Carol and I have been married since April 1983.
 We have two grown children.
-Our daughter Melody and her husband Ethan have blessed us with three wonderful grandchildren.
-We don’t get to see them often because they live 600 miles away.
+Our daughter Melody and her husband Ethan have blessed us with four wonderful grandchildren.
 Our son Nathan has a similar eye condition to mine, but he has better vision.

 I received Christ as savior and Lord in April 1976 at the age of 16, shortly after I had what would prove to be the first of several eye operations for glaucoma.
 The family who visited our home then to share the gospel had recently left our church and were attending a Bible believing Baptist church.
 My parents allowed me to go to church with this family, and that was a real blessing for me as a new believer.